 After six episodes of James Bond In Space Against The Daleks, The Feast of Steven is the first episode that doesn’t lead into the next one, ending instead with the infamous “…Merry Christmas to all of you at home!”.
 So you can see TFoS as the point where the Doctor, Steven & Sara start having Non-Dalek Adventures, such as those released by Big Finish, that plug a plausible story gap between DMP Part One and DMP Part Two….

 Speaking of actors’ voices, Kevin Stoney puts in a bloody good practice run for Tobias Vaughn in a few years time but WTF is that makeup job all about?
-He looks like a weird mix of African and Oriental and don’t start me on his handwriting!
+Is he the result of some sort of genetic engineering cock-up?
+His appearance is frankly bizarre, a weird mix of African and Oriental, with misplaced eyebrows.
+Perhaps he had his forehead lifted once too often and the result of his cosmetic surgery wasn’t quite what was intended… and don’t start me on his handwriting!
 You have to wonder what the hell they were thinking of but thankfully we don’t have to see his rather weird appearance in an audio version!

 Perhaps it was the deliberate intention of the production team was to have him look like a villain, or maybe there was some underlying racism going on, but either way, I reckon it would have been much more effective to have him look more Vaughan-like.
 The biggest villains are usually the ones who look the least villainous, and a Guardian of the Solar System who looks trustworthy would have given his treachery more impact.
 That said, with episode one missing we can’t be sure how Stoney’s performance would have helped sell Chen as a nice guy before revealing him as a bad ‘un.